patshone-manifesto/hee-web-blueprint/pages/blueprint/functional-overview.md

 ---
 layout: layouts/page.njk
-title: Context
+title: Functional overview
-pageTitle: Context
+pageTitle: Functional overview
 pageDescription: What is the platform for?
 What is being built and who is using it.
+path: /blueprint
-permalink: /blueprint/context.html
+permalink: /blueprint/functional-overview.html
 eleventyNavigation:
   parent: Blueprint
-  key: Context
+  key: Functional overview
-  order: 0
+  order: 1
 ---

 - What is this software project/product/system all about?